It’s time to brake for brakes.

 Here’s the unfortunate news for truck drivers.
 Trucks with defective or out-of-adjustment brakes will result in the vehicle being placed out of service.
 And really, no drivers want to be placed out of service.
 A halt in service typically means a halt in pay.

 During the 2014 Brake Safety Week, participating agencies inspected 13,305 vehicles and placed 2,162 commercial vehicles out of service for brake violations.
 The out of service rate for brake violations was 16.2 percent, followed by 10.4 percent for brake adjustment and 9.3 percent for brake components.
 Since the inception of this program in 1998, more than 3.4 million brakes have been inspected.

-We encourage our owner operators to stay on top of vehicle maintenance.
+We encourage our Owner Operators and Lease Purchasers to stay on top of vehicle maintenance.
 Here at PFS, we even offer discounts on parts and tires.
-Are you an owner operator looking to be home every night?
-Paramount Freight Systems is looking for dedicated owner operators to join our team.
+Are you an Owner Operators and Lease Purchasers looking to be home every night?
+Paramount Freight Systems is looking for dedicated Owner Operators and Lease Purchasers to join our team.
 We have line haul lanes and regional routes available in 48 states.
 Contact us today to own your own route to success.

 Want to share this article?
 We’ve got the tweet ready for you!